DevilMedlar/python-recall-training/rules.md

 Weakness entries MUST reflect the current evidence rather than permanently preserving an outdated judgment.

-When later unaided performance demonstrates stable recall, the Senpai SHOULD update the applicable stage grades file by:
+When later unaided performance demonstrates sufficient evidence of stable recall, the Senpai MUST update the applicable stage grades file by:

 - marking the weakness resolved
 - recording the later evidence that supports resolution when useful